 With proxy access, you can use all Web-based Library databases and electronic journals just as if you were on campus.
 You can access all Library electronic resources from computers at any off-campus location—home, office, another university, public library, etc.

 All library users may bring personal laptop computers into the Morris Library and the branch libraries.
 University of Delaware faculty, staff, and students can use any laptop computer that has an Ethernet connection of the campus network.
 Those wishing to connect to the Internet can access the campus network at Library locations using roaming IP or a wireless connection to the “UnpluggeD” Wireless Network.

-There are over 80 roaming IP access points in the Morris Library, including connections in most group study rooms, the Reserve Room, and all graduate study carrels.
+There are many roaming IP access points in the Morris Library, including connections in most group study rooms, the Reading Room, and all graduate study carrels.
 Floor maps show the locations of areas in the Library with connections to the Internet as well as wireless areas.
 Outlets are marked by signs on the walls above each location and blue dots on the outlets themselves.
 Similar signs indicate at least two connections in each branch library on the Newark campus.

 Connecting Your Laptop to the Wireless Network.
 Information Technologies provides information on system requirements, setups, and usage.
 You will need a wireless Ethernet card in your laptop.